EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 A common use case for adding more nodes to a cluster is being able to provide data from Event Store closer to the destination where it’s intended to be used.
 However, by adding more nodes to the cluster, you incur write latency as Event Store requires a majority of the nodes in the cluster to acknowledge the write before it’s deemed successful.

 Previously Event Store supported adding additional nodes to the cluster as clones for scaling out reads.
-This has lead to a few issues as clones can be promoted into the cluster which can mean that clients end up reading from a node that starts participating in normal quorum operations.
+This has led to a few issues as clones can be promoted into the cluster which can mean that clients end up reading from a node that starts participating in normal quorum operations.
 This has 2 undesired side effects, in that additional load can be inadvertently placed on a quorum node, and in the event of network segregation the cluster can end up in a split brain situation.

 To address both of these concerns, we have introduced the ability to mark a node as a read-only replica which avoids these scenarios.
 This type of node will not partake in elections, and will not be promotable to a clone, slave or master node.